 And credit card interest (expressed as a yearly rate known as the annual percentage rate, or APR) is something you’ll want to take seriously.
 If you carry a balance from month to month, a high APR can end up costing you a lot of money in the long run.

 If you don’t pay a charge card’s bill in full, you may be charged a late payment fee.
-For example, the Premier Rewards Gold Card from American Express has a fee of up to $38 for each late payment.
+For example, the American Express® Gold Card has a fee of up to $38 for each late payment.